Nebraska Nursing Schools & Licenses

 College of Saint Mary

 This program is designed as a day program that full-time students can complete in three years.
 Though students can transfer to the College of Saint Mary to complete their nursing education, a minimum of 30 credit hours applied toward their degree must be completed at the College of Saint Mary.
 Graduates are eligible to take the National Council of State Board of Nursing (NCLEX-RN) exam for registered nurses.
-After successfully passing the exam they may apply for licensure.
-Prospective students interested in practicing outside of Nebraska are recommended to research licensure requirements as they vary by state.
+After successfully passing the exam, they may apply for licensure.
+Prospective students interested in practicing outside of Nebraska are recommended to research licensure requirements, as they vary by state.

 • Location: Omaha, NE